 What is the Port State Measures Agreement?

-The United Nations Food and Agriculture Organization Agreement on Port State Measures to Prevent, Deter, and Eliminate Illegal, Unreported, and Unregulated Fishing is an international agreement that seeks to prevent IUU fishing through the adoption and implementation of effective port State measures as a means of ensuring the long-term conservation and sustainable use of living marine resources.
-The intention is that the Agreement will be applied widely and effectively by countries, in their capacities as port States, to foreign-flagged vessels seeking entry to, or are in, a country’s ports.
+The United Nations Food and Agriculture Organization Agreement on Port State Measures to Prevent, Deter, and Eliminate Illegal, Unreported, and Unregulated Fishing is an international treaty.
+It seeks to prevent IUU fishing through the adoption and implementation of effective port state measures as a means of ensuring the long-term conservation and sustainable use of marine life.
+The goal is for the Agreement to be applied widely and effectively by countries, in their capacities as port states, to foreign-flagged vessels seeking entry to, or already in, a country’s ports.

 How does the Agreement help combat IUU fishing?

 IUU fishing is a global problem that threatens ocean ecosystems and sustainable fisheries.
-IUU fishing includes violations of conservation and management measures, such as those establishing quotas or bycatch limits, established under the domestic laws of coastal nations and international agreements related to high seas and shared fish stocks.
+It includes violations of conservation and management measures, such as those establishing quotas or bycatch limits, established under the domestic laws of coastal nations and international agreements related to high seas and shared fish stocks.

-Since all fish must come to port to enter into trade, preventing vessels carrying illegally harvested fish from accessing ports around the world is an effective way to prevent and deter IUU fishing.
-Denying port entry and access to port services and consequently preventing illegal seafood from entering trade, increases the costs associated with IUU fishing operations and removes the financial incentives for engaging in these activities.
+Since all fish must come to port to enter into trade, preventing vessels carrying illegally harvested fish from accessing and using ports around the world is an effective way to prevent and deter IUU fishing.
+It increases the costs associated with IUU fishing operations and removes the financial incentives for engaging in these activities.